 Math: The researchers determined the vantage point of where Munch must have been standing.
 I'm too "stupid" today to figure that out - but your math people might be intrigued.
 Tie in distance - physics (there is math in physics)- there's more but let the math people help.

 ART: Lots and lots and lots you can do...
 I have too many ideas to list.
 We will start with parody.
 GOOD NEWS!
-Amazon now has "The Scream" - only $1.62 for a 24" x 36" (61 x 91 cm) poster)
+Amazon now has "The Scream" - (24" x 36" (61 x 91 cm) poster)

 Hint: Save the article to file now - do the research over the summer to make your unit really wonderful!
 Many of you like to do "the Scream" in the Fall (around Halloween).
 Check with core subjects to see when their units fall - it is easier to mesh with them - than to make them mesh with you (smile).